Optic Nerve Atrophy

 - Optic neuritis occurs when the optic nerve is inflammed due to autoimmune conditions, viral, fungal and bacterial infections, parasitic diseases, toxins, allergies, digestive problems, diabetes, and/or simply poor circulation.
 The person might notice eye pain which is more severe when they move their eye.
 It mostly found in young to middle-aged women.
 Such inflammation attacks the myelin covering and the optic nerve becomes swollen and, over time, damaged.
 Some people with this condition may develop multiple sclerosis later on in life.

 - Leber's hereditary optic neuropathy is a hereditary eye disease mostly occurring in late teens to early 20s young men.
 It is characterized by development over a few weeks of painless, serious, central visual loss in one eye, followed months or weeks later by the same process in the other eye.
 In the beginning there might be slight swelling, but eventually the optic nerve atrophied resulting in, usually, permanent vision loss.

 - Toxic optic neuropathy.
 Optic atrophy can result from nutritional deficiencies, some medications, and toxins which damage the optic nerve causing gradual or sudden vision loss.
 The most common optic neuropathy from poisons and toxins is called as tobacco-alcohol amblyopia, thought to be caused by exposure to cyanide from tobacco smoking, and by low vitamin B12.
 Other toxins include methyl alcohol (moonshine), ethylene glycol (antifreeze), cyanide, lead, and carbon monoxide.

-- Nutritional optic neuropathy may be caused by protein, B vitamins, vitamin B12, in particular, and folic acid deficiencies which result from poor nutrition, starvation, poor absorption or alcoholism.
+- Nutritional optic neuropathy may be caused by deficiencies in protein, B vitamins, vitamin B12, in particular, and folic acid which result from poor nutrition, starvation, poor absorption or alcoholism.
 Vitamin B12 deficiency damages the nerves, and drinking alcohol contributes to poor absorption of vitamin B12.
 Treatment with intramuscular B12 as well as oral B12 supplementation has been found to result in dramatic improvement in vision.1

 - Compressive optic neuropathy results from a tumor or other lesion pressing on the optic nerve or from eye movement muscle enlargement which is seen in hyperthyroidism (Graves' disease) patients.